-Taking into account all the restrictions and regulations against it, there aren’t many options for willing gamblers.
+Considering all the restrictions and regulations against it, there aren’t many options for willing gamblers.
 Operators tend to keep away from these sorts of complicated situations.
 However, there are some off-shore software providers, mainly RTG casinos for real money, which have the legal base to offer such services to TN residents.
 Carefully check out the list of advised websites for a stress-free interaction.
-Playing on these sites, while respecting the Tennessee gambling age, is completely legal and holds no risk of stepping on the illicit side of things.
-That’s why Bovada is legal in Tennessee and you can enjoy it too.
+Playing on these sites while respecting the Tennessee gambling age is entirely legal and holds no risk of stepping on the illicit side of things.
+That’s why Bovada is legal in Tennessee, and you can enjoy it too.
 There is, however, the downside that for transferring money in and out of these sites, not all options are available.
 The fastest and safest means for depositing are the money orders through MoneyGram or Western Union, while withdrawals are best served by wire transfers or bank checks.
-They take longer, but are sure to arrive, while withholding all the requirements for security.
+They take longer but are sure to arrive while withholding all the requirements for security.

-While the Tennessee casinos list holds no more than zero venues on it, the money-filled market had to find some other ways to satisfy its needs.
-Later than most US states, all the way in 2003, lawmakers gave their OK for a state lottery and afterwards went in the interstate agreements known as Powerball or Multi-Millions.
+While the Tennessee casinos list holds no more than zero venues on it, the money-filled market had to find other ways to satisfy its needs.
+Later than most US states, in 2003, lawmakers gave their OK for a state lottery and afterward went into the interstate agreements known as Powerball or Multi-Millions.

 Off-track Betting and Simulcasting

-The oddity of the state’s regulations are clearly shown in the fact that in Tennessee horse racing is forbidden, but betting on it is not.
-Also, many locations for off-track betting in Nashville TN, seeing how this city is merely an hour drive away from one of Kentucky’s prime races, the Kentucky Downs in Franklin KY.
+The oddity of the state’s regulations is clearly shown in the fact that horse racing is forbidden in Tennessee, but betting on it is not.
+Also, many locations for off-track betting are in Nashville, TN, seeing how this city is merely an hour drive away from one of Kentucky’s prime races, the Kentucky Downs in Franklin, KY.

-Given the fact that there are no casinos in TN, one would expect that at least the popular charitable game of bingo to fill in the gap.
-Seeing how this is not the case, the only accepted charitable games are some once a year raffles, which a small number of non-profit organizations are allowed to hold.
+Given that there are no casinos in TN, one would expect that at least the popular charitable game of bingo fills in the gap.
+Seeing how this is not the case, the only accepted charitable games are some once-a-year raffles, which a small number of non-profit organizations are allowed to hold.
 Also, those known as “cakewalks”, more of a kid’s game than actual gambling.